Wednesday, May 4, 2011

 To see my boxes and my experience with the All New Square Foot Gardening method, check out my frugal/tipping blog at http://moness.typepad.com.

-A great method for any gardener with any garden size5
+A great method for any gardener with any garden size

 I rarely buy books, to be honest--it's a matter of money + space - great library = few purchases.
 However, I have bought several copies of this book because this method is superb: it's neat, it's clean, it's extremely--and I mean extremely--easy to manage.
 This is--by far--the easiest, best-laid out, user-friendly books I have EVER seen, complete with charts, pictures of each step--you name it.
 And personally, as a frugalholic, I love a book where someone who doesn't have to worry about cost remembers that other people do--Mel writes this for the frugal at heart complete with LOTS of money-saving tips!!!
 This book is SO thoughtful it even carries a plan for rooftop gardening and handicap accessibility!
 It is well worth your money even if you choose another method like lasanga or traditional rows (but why???
 My goodness--never again!!!)